Citrus black spot: False melanose lesions

-False melanose lesions are characterized by many small, tan, slightly raised lesions.
+False melanose symptoms can appear on unripe fruit early in the season.
+They are characterized by many small, tan to chocolate brown, slightly raised lesions.
 The lesions are much smaller than the hard spot variety with an average diameter of less than 1 mm (.04 in).

-They are found on unripe fruit and are difficult to observe later in the season.
-Unlike hard spot lesions, no pycnidia are present.
+They are difficult to observe later in the season.
+Unlike hard spot lesions, no pycnidia (asexual fruiting bodies) are present.

 Cracked spot lesions

 These lesions occur on both unripe and ripe fruit.
 They are large, slightly raised, dark brown spots.
 Cracked spot lesions do not contain pycnidia.
 They create raised cracks on the fruit surface that can be difficult to see later in the season.
 Studies have suggested a possible interaction between cracked spot lesions and rust mite colonization.

 Freckle spot lesions

 Freckle spot lesions are the early form of virulent spot lesions.
 They are small, reddish, irregularly shaped, and contain many pycnidia.
 These lesions are most noticeable during the end of the season, as they are found on mature fruit and during post-harvest storage.